apollographql/community/source/blog-post-contributions.md

 ### Content to avoid

 - **Docs content**.
 Some content is better found in the Apollo docs guides and tutorials, as it can be found in a section for related content and not buried under pages of other paginated blog posts.
 - **Promotional content**.
-Please don’t submit content to the Apollo blog solely for the purpose of promoting a product, yourself, or link-building.
+Please don’t submit content to the Apollo blog solely to promote a product, yourself, or link-building.
   - Here’s what you can do instead: If you have a product or project you want to share on the Apollo blog, focus on practical information, and make sure there’s a clear relationship with Apollo or Apollo-adjacent topics.
 You could write a step by step guide to using your product with Apollo.
 You could write a case study highlighting the direct impact Apollo had on your awesome project and offer helpful tips for others to recreate your success.

 - **Content that doesn’t seem to have a clear benefit for Apollo users and/or the Apollo community**.
-For example, if you’re writing about a use-case or integration that’s extremely niche or unique to specific conditions that are really uncommon outside of your organization, the Apollo blog might not be the best place for your content.
+For example, if you’re writing about a use-case or integration that’s extremely niche or unique to specific conditions that are uncommon outside of your organization, the Apollo blog might not be the best place for your content.
 Likewise, if your blog post doesn’t seem to have any direct relationship with Apollo (or an interesting indirect relationship with Apollo), then it may be more appropriate for a personal blog or another community blog.

-At the end of the day, these are all guidelines.
-If you really believe something is valuable to the Apollo community, please do [submit](https://docs.google.com/forms/d/e/1FAIpQLSdlnoe3luY7qK4Q6PUZSAke9lRpVRgMjrkcO2jZpwfy-9KSDQ/viewform) it to us- we'd love to hear from you!
+These are all guidelines.
+If you believe something is valuable to the Apollo community, please do [submit](https://docs.google.com/forms/d/e/1FAIpQLSdlnoe3luY7qK4Q6PUZSAke9lRpVRgMjrkcO2jZpwfy-9KSDQ/viewform) it to us- we'd love to hear from you!

----